 After the fourth SCD patient report was published, a consolidation period emerged.
 During this period, there were more case reports of patients with SCD, which strengthened the medical knowledge of the disease.
 It was also during this time that terminology about the disease developed, including the “active” and “latent” forms of the disease, which were later clarified to be inherited through heterozygous and homozygous patterns.

 At this time, the association between the sickle cell trait and increased resistance against falciparum malaria was also observed.

 For the first time in 1949, electrophoresis showed that sickle hemoglobin moved at a different rate as compared to normal hemoglobin, suggesting a molecular change in the abnormal cell.
 When hemoglobin electrophoresis became widely available in 1954, opportunities to differentiate between different forms of SCD became possible.
 This led to sub-classification of the disease, as we refer to them today.

 Throughout the 1970s, there were several health organizations that expressed an interest in SCD and helped to create awareness and raise funding for research.
 As a result of this research, the life expectancy and quality of life for patients with the disease have improved dramatically.

 - Hydroxycarbamide for prophylaxis of sickle cell crisis

 - Bone marrow transplantation

-Research studies concluded that the early life period between six months and one year was most likely to lead to serious events, which could be fatal or severely impact quality of life.
-This knowledge led to the rise of newborn screening to identify newborns that were at risk, a measure that has proved to be of great benefit.
+Research studies concluded that the early life period between six months and one year was most likely to lead to serious events, which could be fatal or severely impact the quality of life.
+This knowledge led to a rise in newborn screening programs to identify newborns who were at risk, which is a measure that has proved to be of great benefit.